 Ho wept repeatedly as she was questioned by members of the Legislature's Social Welfare and Environmental Hygiene Committee which announced it had asked the Control Yuan and the Disciplinary Court to separately look into the case.

-At the Legislative Yuan, opposition lawmakers criticized Ho for being too lenient on Hsieh Yi-jung (謝宜容), a regional branch chief of the Work Development Agency (WDA) who has been widely accused of bullying the deceased civil servant and others, leading lawmakers to call for Hsieh to be suspended.
+At the Legislative Yuan, opposition lawmakers criticized Ho for being too lenient on Hsieh Yi-jung (謝宜容), a regional branch chief of the Workforce Development Agency (WDA) who has been widely accused of bullying the deceased civil servant and others, leading lawmakers to call for Hsieh to be suspended.

 On Tuesday Ho said she would consider disciplining Hsieh, who heads the WDA's northern regional branch, and transferring her to another department.
 Since then there has been speculation about whether Hsieh would resign.